- What is ISO?

 - What does the U.S. TAG to ISO/TC 69 do?

 The International Organization for Standardization (ISO) is a worldwide federation of national standards bodies from more than 145 countries, with one body representing each country.
 ISO is a non-governmental organization established in 1947 and based in Geneva, Switzerland.
 Its mission is to promote the development of standardization and related activities in the world; to facilitate the international exchange of goods and services; and to develop cooperation in intellectual, scientific, technological and economic activity.
 ISO's work results in international agreements, which are published as International Standards and other types of ISO documents.

 You will find an introduction to ISO in the About ISO section of ISO’s website.

-The International Organization for Standardization (ISO) defines a standard as a "document, established by consensus and approved by a recognized body, that provides – for common and repeated use – rules, guidelines or characteristics for activities of their results, aimed at the achievement of the optimum degree of order in a given context."
+The International Organization for Standardization (ISO) defines a standard as a "document, established by consensus and approved by a recognized body, that provides – for common and repeated use – rules, guidelines or characteristics for activities or for their results, aimed at the achievement of the optimum degree of order in a given context."